 When we consume too much sugar, our levels of the chemical BDNF (brain-derived neurotrophic factor) are reduced.
 The depletion of this chemical causes problems with our memory and our ability to learn new things.
 Low levels of BDNF have also been linked to dementia.
 To prevent the depletion of BDNF in our body, we should avoid processed foods, which are particularly high in sugar.

 For many of us, caffeine is the first thing we consume each morning, in the form of coffee and tea.
 But it’s also found in energy drinks, chocolate, medication such as pain killers and some mints and gum.
-A recent infographic, ‘What Energy Drinks Do To Your Body’, explains that caffeine blocks the chemical adenosine, which helps us sleep.
+Caffeine blocks the chemical adenosine, which helps us sleep.
 This causes our brain to fire neurons in order to stimulate an energy boost.
 Not only is our nervous system affected when we block adenosine, but the stimulated energy becomes harder to achieve and maintain as we build up a tolerance, and in some cases become addicted.
 When the effects of caffeine wear off, we often experience fatigue and irritableness and this is magnified when we try to reduce our daily intake and withdraw completely.

 4. Trans Fat

 Typically found in baked goods such as pastries and cakes, research has shown that trans fat is linked to brain shrinkage.
 Whilst our brain relies on natural fats to function, trans fat can destroy cells, affect our memory and increase inflammation.